stikjs/stik-core/README.md

   instantiable: true,
   to: function($template, $viewBag, GetTwitterFeed){
     // this should be the obj constructor
-    // that will receive whichever dependency you declare
+    // that will receive whichever dependency that you declare

     this.prototype.bindTo = function(myDataObj){
       // do your binding stuff